cosmos/cosmos-sdk/x/epoching/spec/01_state.md

 ## Buffered Messages Export / Import

-For now, it's implemented to export all buffered messages without epoch number.
-And when import, Buffered messages are stored on current epoch to run at the end of current epoch.
+For now, the `x/epoching` module is implemented to export all buffered messages without epoch numbers.
+When state is imported, buffered messages are stored on current epoch to run at the end of current epoch.

 ## Genesis Transactions